Hamza-SAYAD/AttendaceFaceRecognitionProject/Readme.md

 ## Streamlit Attendance and Mask Detection App with Location Tracking

 This Streamlit application provides a comprehensive solution for managing student attendance, real-time mask detection, and location tracking.
+This Python application streamlines the process of monitoring student attendance and mask usage.
+It leverages computer vision techniques to detect faces and masks, generates detailed reports, and provides email notification capabilities.
 It offers functionalities for:

 * **Student Management:**
     * Add new students with details like name, major, starting year, and optional location data.